Feed to cut cow methane emissions gets provisional nod in EU

 BRUSSELS, Nov 19 (Reuters) - A feed additive that reduces emissions of potent greenhouse gas methane from cattle could be the first of its kind to come to market in Europe after receiving a positive assessment on Friday from the European Food Safety Authority (EFSA).

-EFSA found that 3-nitrooxypropanol or Bovaer, made by Dutch speciality chemicals company DSM DSMN.AS, cuts emissions in dairy cattle by between 20% and 35% without affecting production and was safe for the cows and for consumers drinking their milk.
+EFSA found that 3-nitrooxypropanol or Bovaer, made by Dutch speciality chemicals company DSM DSMN.AS, cuts emissions in dairy cattle and was safe for the cows and for consumers drinking their milk.

 The EU agency provides scientific opinions on safety and efficacy, on which the European Commission then takes a decision together with EU governments.